anilzen/MathQuantum/content/fellowship/undergraduate.md

 ---
 ## Benefits

-Undergrad fellowships last a minimum of 1 term (Fall, Spring, Summer) but are open to renewal.
+Undergrad fellowships last a minimum of 1 term (Fall, Spring, Summer), and are open to renewal.

 **Fall and Spring fellows:** $2,500 stipend plus $1,000 for conference/workshop attendance.